Knicks vs. Heat Predictions & Picks - Eastern Conference Semifinals Game 5

 Knicks Performance Insights

-- New York is 11th in the NBA with 116 points per game so far this year.
-At the other end of the court, it ranks 12th with 113.1 points allowed per contest.

-- When it comes to assists, the Knicks are averaging just 22.9 dimes per contest (third-worst in league).
+- The Knicks are dishing out just 22.9 assists per contest, which ranks third-worst in the league.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.